MicrosoftDocs/cloud-adoption-framework/docs/scenarios/azure-vmware/eslz-dual-region-with-secure-virtual-wan.md

 ### On-Premise connectivity & traffic flow

-This section will focus only on the on-premise site.
-As shown in the diagram below, the On-Premise site will have an ExpressRoute connection to both Region 1 and Region 2 hubs (black connections).
+This section focuses only on the on-premise site.
+As shown in the diagram below, the On-Premise site has an ExpressRoute connection to both Region 1 and Region 2 hubs (black connections).

 On-Premise can communicate to Azure VMWare Solution Cloud Region 1 via orange connection "Global Reach (A)".
 On-Premise will also be able to communicate with Azure VMWare Solution Cloud Region 2 via green connection "Global Reach (B)".